fenago/ansible-course/md/Lab_10.md

 ```

 As we have seen, [/bin/false] will always return [1] as
 return code, but we still managed to go forward in the execution.
-Be
-aware that this is a particular case, and often, the best approach is to
-fix your application so that you\'re following UNIX standards and return
-[0] if the application runs appropriately, instead of putting a
-workaround in your Playbooks.

-Next, we will talk more about the methods we can use to diagnose Ansible
-execution problems.

 Using host facts to diagnose failures